hainayanda/Draftsman/README.md

 ### Using Combine

-For most of the time, you can using Combine Publisher to automatically assign to the property by calling the property name and get back to Draftsman by calling `storeAll(in:)`:
+For most of the time, you can using Combine Publisher to automatically assign to the property by calling the property name and get back to Draftsman by calling `storeAll(in:)` or `stored()`:

 ```swift
 @Published var myText: String?